Uvira: Anti-slavery campaign

 In the late 19th century, Uvira and the wider Kivu region became a flashpoint between colonial forces and Arab-Swahili slave traders.
 The 1884–85 Berlin Conference had tasked European powers with eradicating slavery in their territories.
 For the Congo Free State (État Indépendant du Congo; EIC), this meant dismantling the Indian Ocean slave trade and the Arab-Swahili commercial system entrenched in Maniema and Tanganyika.
 King Leopold II initially approached the EIC as a commercial enterprise, preferring to negotiate with Arab-Swahili traders rather than expelling them.
 Force Publique actions, justified as efforts to liberate local populations from Arab-Swahili slavers, were in practice more focused on pacification and the consolidation of revenue.
-Depelchin noted that Arab-Swahili communities in Uvira and Luvungi had developed extensive trade networks, which colonial authorities considered too valuable to dismantle.
+Depelchin noted that Arab-Swahilis in Uvira and Luvungi had developed extensive trade networks, which colonial authorities considered too valuable to dismantle.
 Although Belgian colonizers at first tolerated Arab-Swahili merchants for their role as intermediaries, they later branded them "parasites" and subversive, particularly because of their Islamic influence.
 In 1893, Francis Dhanis received the mission to destroy the strongholds of the Arab-Swahili traders in Kasongo, Nyangwe, Kabambare, and Lulindi.
 After the fall of Kasongo in April 1893 and Kabambare in January 1894, many slave traders regrouped further north in Uvira, on Lake Tanganyika's western shore.

 From Kabambare, Commander Hubert Lothaire advanced toward Tanganyika and dispatched Constant Wauters at the head of a column to establish contact with the soldiers of the Belgian Anti-Slavery Society (Société antiesclavagiste de Belgique), commanded by Édouard Descamps.
 The junction of the two forces took place on 10 February 1894, some sixty kilometers from Kalemie.
 Their combined strength then marched northward in pursuit of Rumaliza, advancing so rapidly that the fugitives had no time to reorganize their defenses.
 Within only six weeks, Lothaire succeeded in clearing Arab-Swahili influence from the entire corridor between Kabambare and Uvira.
 On 17 March 1894, the allied forces arrived at Uvira, where they encountered the most formidable of the slave traders' strongholds: a fortified position known as "Bwana Soro", considered at the time a model fortress capable of resisting prolonged siege.
 Rumaliza and the remnants of his forces escaped across Lake Tanganyika into German East Africa.
 The Belgian authorities then integrated the established trade networks into their colonial administration to generate tax revenue.
 Uvira and Luvungi became important centers of commerce, employment, and protection for local mountain populations.
-The alliance between European colonizers and Arab-Swahili traders, however, proved short-lived, dissolving around 1920 as colonial structures took full precedence.
+The alliance between European colonizers and Arab-Swahili traders, however, was short-lived and dissolved around 1920 as colonial structures took full precedence.